squid-app/desktop/README.md

 	$ npm install

+If you want to start from a fresh new install and `watch` files change, run:

+  $ gulp

-Than run Gulp command to build source and start `watch` task:
+Or run next command to build source and start `watch` task without download app packages:

 	$ npm run dev